syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ![DataGrid with image column](SfDataGrid_images/SfDataGrid-Xamarin_showcase1.png)

+## Aspect

+SSfDataGrid allows you to size the loaded images within the bounds of the grid cell (whether to stretch, crop or letterbox) using the [GridImageColumn.Aspect](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridImageColumn~Aspect.html) property.
+The supported aspects are described below, the default value is AspectFit.

+AspectFill: Clips the image so that it fills the display area while preserving the aspect (ie. no distortion).

+AspectFit:  Letterboxes the image (if required) so that the entire image fits into the display area, with blank space added to the top/bottom or sides depending on whether the image is wide or tall.

+Fill: Stretches the image to completely and exactly fill the display area.
+This may result in the image being distorted.

 ## GridTemplateColumn

 The GridTemplateColumn is derived from GridColumn.
 Hence, it inherits all the properties of GridColumn.
 It allows you to extend the functionality of GridColumn with own view by creating the `CellTemplate` or `CellTemplateSelector`.